vmC0sta/resumo-de-resultados/README.md

 ### What I learned

-I learned how to consume JSON files (believe me, this was the worst part) and how to communicate better with CSS and @media queries
+I learned how to consume JSON files (believe me, this was the worst part) and how to communicate better with CSS and @media queries.

-To see how you can add code snippets, see below:

 ```js
 fetch('data.json')